Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 I believe in low taxes.

-I don't think just because you're rich you need to pay more taxes.
+I don't think just because you're rich, you need to pay more taxes.

-Thanks for your call, Maggie, and you're absolutely right, because uh what would you rather do?
+And you're absolutely right, because what would you rather do?

-Would you rather the rich guy takes his money and he spends it on the local businesses uh and he spends it in his local community, or would you rather he writes a check uh and mails it to uh Barney Frank and Nancy Pelosi and Harry Reid to spend as they think uh right.
+Or would you rather he writes a check and mails it to Barney Frank and Nancy Pelosi and Harry Reid to spend as they think right.

-And that's the that's the really the choice here.
+And that's really the choice here.

-Uh uh Scrooge McDuck is the only rich guy who takes his money in dollar bills and keeps it in a warehouse and drives it back and forth in his tractor every day.
+Scrooge McDuck is the only rich guy who takes his money in dollar bills and keeps it in a warehouse and drives it back and forth in his tractor every day.

 Because that's basically the choice here.

-Uh very good example.
+Very good example.

-An influential European member of Parliament said today, Jean-Paul Goose, the European Parliament rapporteur on a proposed directive on alternative investment.
+Jean-Paul Goz, the European Parliament rapporteur on a proposed directive on alternative investment.

-This is what I was talking about.
+Now, proposed directive on alternative investment, this is what I was talking about.

 This is where Barney Frank decides what he'd like to put the rich guy's money into.

-Uh and uh this is always the way it works.
+And this is always the way it works.

-The rich guy, the rich guy, uh just spending his money on what happens to interest him uh and where he happens to think it should go will always do a better job than Barney Frank spending the rich guy's money for him.
+The rich guy, the rich guy, just spending his money on what happens to interest him and where he happens to think it should go will always do a better job than Barney Frank spending the rich guy's money for him.

 Lots more straight ahead.

-Mark Stein in for rush.
+Mark Stein in Farush.

-We were talking to uh Maggie, who was uh a gay Hispanic uh female, and yesterday we were talking to uh Cynthia, who was another gay lady.
+And yesterday we were talking to Cynthia, who was another gay lady.

-But I think that just as we're messing with Frank Rich's head, I think we should try I think we should try and do an all-gay show at some point uh in which we will get uh we'll get all lesbian callers uh and just make Frank Rich's head explode because this will make this make the Rush Limbaugh show the number one uh show for uh right wing lesbian hate mongers and just make Frank Rich's head explode.
+I think we should try and do an all-gay show at some point in which we will get all lesbian callers and just make Frank Rich's head explode.

-Um let us go to Doug in Great Falls, Montana.
+Let us go to Doug in Great Falls, Montana.

 Great to have you with us.

-Hi, Mark, I can't help you with that lineup.
+I can't help you with that lineup.

-Uh straight white married male here.
+Straight white married male here.

-Well, we'll make an exception and let have uh uh Doug, you can be you can be the angry white male of the day.
+You can be the angry white male of the day.

 So give it your best shot.